fmartinache/xaosim/README.rst

 Release Notes:
 -------------

-- On some systems, after installation is complete, the call for "shmview" may fail due to apparent permission limitations.
-The exact error message encountered is: "IOError: [Errno 13] Permission denied:
-  '/usr/local/lib/python2.7/dist-packages/xaosim-0.1-py2.7.egg/EGG-INFO/requires.txt"

-  The current fix is to set the permissions right on this requirement file:
+If you do not use the --user option when installing the package, you may run into some permission problems when attempting to use "shmview".
+Carefully looking at the error message, you can update the permissions on incriminated file.

+Example of possible error message:

+"IOError: [Errno 13] Permission denied:
+/usr/local/lib/python2.7/dist-packages/xaosim-0.1-py2.7.egg/EGG-INFO/requires.txt"

+And a possible work-around:

 "sudo chmod a+r /usr/local/lib/python2.7/dist-packages/xaosim-0.1-py2.7.egg/EGG-INFO/requires.txt"